Infrared astronomy: History

 The field of infrared astronomy continued to develop slowly in the early 20th century, as Seth Barnes Nicholson and Edison Pettit developed thermopile detectors capable of accurate infrared photometry and sensitive to a few hundreds of stars.
 The field was mostly neglected by traditional astronomers until the 1960s, with most scientists who practiced infrared astronomy having actually been trained physicists.
 The success of radio astronomy during the 1950s and 1960s, combined with the improvement of infrared detector technology, prompted more astronomers to take notice, and infrared astronomy became well established as a subfield of astronomy.

 Infrared space telescopes entered service.
+Early infrared sky surveys were carried out by the United States Air Force using sounding rockets.
 In 1983, IRAS made an all-sky survey.
 In 1995, the European Space Agency created the Infrared Space Observatory.
 Before this satellite ran out of liquid helium in 1998, it discovered protostars and water in our universe (even on Saturn and Uranus).

 On 25 August 2003, NASA launched the Spitzer Space Telescope, previously known as the Space Infrared Telescope Facility.
 In 2009, the telescope ran out of liquid helium and lost the ability to see far infrared.
 It had discovered stars, the Double Helix Nebula, and light from extrasolar planets.
 It continued working in 3.6 and 4.5 micrometer bands.
 Since then, other infrared telescopes helped find new stars that are forming, nebulae, and stellar nurseries.
 Infrared telescopes have opened up a whole new part of the galaxy for us.
 They are also useful for observing extremely distant things, like quasars.
 Quasars move away from Earth.
 The resulting large redshift make them difficult targets with an optical telescope.
 Infrared telescopes give much more information about them.